celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ## Authors

-@Wondertan @renenay
+@Wondertan @renaynay

 > This ADR took a while to get through all the necessary details.
-Special thanks to awesome @renenay for dozens of
+Special thanks to awesome @renaynay for dozens of
 > deep dive call, note-taking, thoughts and ideas.
 > Similarly, the time was spent on the experiments with the format of the documents was refactored 3 times.